This post may contain affiliate links which won’t change your price but will share some commission.

 This Garlic Herb Butter Beef Tenderloin Roast recipe makes a delectable, melt-in-your-mouth cut of meat that is practically tender enough to cut with a butter knife.

 Beef tenderloin is truly a special occasion recipe, the kind you save for holidays like Christmas, dinner parties, or other times when you are celebrating.
+Sometimes we use it to make How to Make Beef Wellington, but most often we prepare it this way with garlic and herbs.

 This premium cut of meat is on the expensive side, so it’s probably not your everyday kind of dinner idea, even if the recipe is easy enough for a weeknight.